Genesis concert in Berlin: I cried again when I saw Phil Collins – this time with happiness

 also read

 But it was what it was: certainly also under the impression that several band members expected (and received) positive corona tests, the show became an erratic disaster, most clearly recognizable by an almost disoriented Collins.
-He missed performances, could never tie a thread to the audience, seemed fragile like parchment and was visibly happy when the concert was over.
+He missed performances, might never tie a thread to the audience, seemed fragile like parchment and was visibly happy when the concert was over.

 Contrary to what is often thought, the DNA of Genesis consists not only of melody (which has been all too pleasing in recent decades), but to a large extent of unrestrained aggressiveness, of the primal power of rock music, of sheer exaggeration and cynical dystopian stories, in where mighty kings and naïve lovers, Victorian England and spoiled upper-class kids are smashed with croquet mallets.